thoratou/sbs-sphinx-doc/configuration.rst

 --------

 SBS configuration is based on a set of configuration files.
-Actually, we need to use 2 kinds of configuration files :
+Actually, you need to use 2 kinds of configuration files :

 * The user configuration.
 The default *user* configuration is enough in most of the cases
 * The toolchain configuration.
 It indicates which compiler and environment you want to use.